 The Architect of Modern Sailing Junks

-La Grand Halte, 12.5M Ocean-Going Sailing Junk, La Rochelle
+La Grande Halte, 12.5M Ocean-Going Sailing Junk, La Rochelle

 Dimitri Le Forestier (Naval Architect IFAN) has sailed around the world for 12 years and has designed sailboats most his life: Cutters, sloops, schooners and others.
 It is towards the end of the ’70s that he revisited the Chinese junks, on board of which he had sailed during his stays in the East.
 Impressed by the Chinese junks’ performance, their stability, manoeuvrability and economy; he reinvented them beginning with the 12.5m Jonque de Plaisance.